CraftAcademyLabs/ca_course_v2/week_03/material/02_weather_app/02_prerequisites.md

 *An API call to Open Weather:*
 **image: prerequisites_04**

 In Postman you can save both the requests and the responses for later use.
-For your convenience, go ahead and save your responses because - **spoiler alert** - we'll use those in the next chapter to create something called a `fixture`!
+For your convenience, go ahead and save your responses because - **spoiler alert** - we'll use those in the next chapters to create something called a `fixture`!